Meet Greg Forster: Strengthening Leadership Across the Not-for-Profit Sector

 Q: What do you look for in great leaders within this sector?

-A: Great leaders in this sector combine strong strategic thinking with genuine empathy.
+Great leaders in this sector combine strong strategic thinking with genuine empathy.
 They understand the complexity of working within community services and can balance operational demands, regulatory requirements, and the human impact of their work.

 I look for leaders who can build resilient teams, create safe and inclusive cultures, and make thoughtful decisions in high pressure environments.
 The best leaders are those who stay connected to the purpose of the work supporting vulnerable individuals and communities while still driving sustainable organisational outcomes.